 Cake flour is a must when baking cakes.
 It produces light, tender, and fluffy cake with just the right amount of height and moisture.
-The best part is that this type of flour can be stored in the pantry for up to a year, the fridge for two years, and the freezer for three years.
+The best part is that this type of flour can be stored in the pantry for up to a year, in the fridge for two years, and in the freezer for three years.

 Hello, cake fans!
 I’m Michelle, and I’ve spent the last ten years baking everything under the sun (or should I say kitchen lights?).
 Cakes are one of my favorite things to bake as they’re so versatile, and there are endless possibilities.

-While I sometimes use other types of flour for baking cakes (I’m looking at you, handy all-purpose flour), there are no results like the results cake flour provides.
+While I sometimes use other types of flour for baking cakes (I’m looking at you, handy all-purpose flour), there are no results as the results cake flour provides.
 If you have some on hand and you’re wondering when it will expire, I’m here to throw down some facts.

 Let’s talk about cake flour.